The heart of any simulation software is its scientific model. The better the model can map behaviour and movement, the more accurate the results.

 The Optimal Steps Model breaks new ground.
 Instead of relying on existing models from other disciplines, it focuses on the basic tenet of crowd simulation: human movement.
 For this, we start with a single step.
 Each simulated person has a dynamic step length that depends on his walking speed and direction, and his avoidance of obstacles and other people.
 Thus each simulated step adjusts to current environmental conditions.

 However, locomotion alone is not enough.
 Social psychology provides a deeper understanding of how to model human behaviour.
+The environment must also be included in the analysis.
+For this purpose, knowledge from social psychology and techniques to model behavior must be aligned.
 We must ask: How does a person move?
 What characteristics does a person possess?
 And how does a person interact with his environment?

 To represent these aspects in a simulation, we have three modelling levels: